 Relying on judicial estoppel, the West Virginia Supreme Court disagreed in a tight 3-2 decision.
 The court found that Plaintiff pursued the case as a medical malpractice case in the pleadings, in their requested jury instructions, the agreed-upon verdict sheet, and in Plaintiff’s closing argument.
 (Maryland courts would consider this malpractice.)

 Of those four, I think the verdict sheet is the most compelling.
 The verdict sheet read: “Do you find by a preponderance of the evidence that West Virginia University Hospitals, Inc., was negligent in its care and treatment of the Plaintiff by failing to maintain a safe and proper hospital environment with respect to infection control?”

 Like most personal injury attorneys, I dislike medical malpractice or any other caps on non-economic damages.
 But I also believe in applying the law and suspect that this was the right decision.

-I say “suspect” because two judges did dissent.
+I say “suspect” because two judges dissented.
 But neither has issued an opinion.
 There still may be a dissenting opinion.
-In West Virginia, they put out the majority opinion when it is ready even if the dissenting opinion has not yet been drafted.
-I will be interested in seeing specifically why those judges dissented.
+In West Virginia, they put out the majority opinion when it is ready, even if the dissenting judges have not yet drafted their opinion.
+It will interest me to see specifically why those judges dissented.

 You can click on the link for the West Virginia Supreme Court Opinion.

-- Settlement value of West Virginia malpractice claims
+- The settlement value of West Virginia malpractice claims